The carbon footprint of leather

 In 2013, the European Commission agreed to fund a series of pilot projects to examine the environmental footprint of a range of consumer products, part of a wider initiative to define what makes a ‘green product’.
 The leather industry’s representative body in Europe, COTANCE, applied, with the backing of the global leather industry, to take part.
-The work is ongoing, with how big a share of a cow’s carbon emissions tanners need to include in their own carbon footprint calculations, one of the trickiest hurdles to overcome.
+These efforts seemed to have reached a successful conclusion in 2018, when the rules COTANCE had developed for calculating the environmental footprint of leather won official approval from the EU.

-A clear definition of the environmental impact of a product and of its lifecycle can be a key market driver these days and calculating a product’s impact correctly is a strategic element in global competition.
+A clear definition of the environmental impact of a product and of its lifecycle should be a key market driver and calculating a product’s impact correctly should be a strategic element in global competition.
 However, working out how to calculate environmental impact or carbon footprint of products linked with livestock can be particularly difficult.
-Such product chains can be complex because of the variety of manufactured product types that often start from the same agriculture or livestock phase.
-A case in point is the cattle industry and leather.
+Such product chains can be complex; a case in point is the cattle industry and leather.

-Several approaches to allocate the impacts of the different by-products are available.
+Several approaches to allocating the impacts of the different by-products are available.
 Some of these point clearly towards a 0% allocation for a hide until it reaches the abattoir; others even lend themselves to the idea that leather makes a positive environmental impact because it adds high value to waste.
-These factors are still the subject of intense debate, both in academia and industry.
+Unfortunately, the 2018 decision seems not to have delivered the acceptance the leather industry hoped for and these factors are still the subject of intense debate, both in academia and in industry.